 One of the most worrying aspects for anyone considering entering a debt solution is what happens to their assets.
-You may have spent a lifetime building your assets and made great sacrifices along the way, only to see debt and finally it gets taken away.

-In the latter case a trustee would assess the value of your home (and any other properties), get a redemption figure from your mortgage or any loans that you have secured on it, and you would probably have to remortgage or sell up so the equity could be released to the creditors.
+In the latter case a trustee would assess the value of your home (and any other properties), get a redemption figure from your mortgage or any loans that you have secured on it, and you would probably have to remortgage or sell the property so the equity could be released to the creditors.

 This of course depended on whether you co-owned your property with someone else and whether they gave their consent for the property to be valued or part of the arrangement.
 In some circumstances, if they refused a Trustee would have to go to court and force the sale.